 - If you spend a lot of time pushing off the ground, this may be very sore.

-- This is a very large powerful and important tendon.
+- This is a huge, powerful, and important tendon.

-- In some sports such as dancing and for ballerinas, is very important and frequently injured muscle.
+- In some sports such as dancing and for ballerinas, it is essential and frequently injured muscle.

-- This is a very common condition that we see very regularly.
+- This is a prevalent condition that we see very regularly.

-- Click on the link above to see what big toe joint arthritis looks.
+- Click on the link above to see what big toe joint arthritis looks like.